 Your eyes are considered the windows to your soul, and unfortunately, they’re one of the first areas to show signs of aging.
-Sagging eyelids, dark under-eye circles, and puffiness under the eyes can give you a defeated and tired appearance.
+Sagging eyelids, dark under-eye circles, and puffiness under the eyes can give you a fatigued and tired appearance.

 Many people who consider blepharoplasty are often concerned about post-surgical scarring.
 A skilled facial plastic surgeon like Dr. Ladner will make precise, careful incisions in the natural folds of the upper eyelids, inside the lower eyelid, or at the lower lash line to conceal the appearance of scars.
 These scars are nearly imperceptible, even if you know to look for them.